Deniro5/Gram/README.md

 Instagram Clone

-To run project, npm start in rest and client. sign in as a@a.com, b@b.com .... e@e.com. password is first letter of user name
+To start, sign in as a@a.com, b@b.com .... e@e.com. password is first letter of user name.